Vessel harvesting: Method

 Coronary artery bypass graft surgery has been in practice since the 1960s.
 Historically, vessels—such as the great saphenous vein in the leg or the radial artery in the arm—were obtained using a traditional "open" procedure that required a single, long incision from groin to ankle, or a "bridging" technique that used three or four smaller incisions.

-The most minimally invasive technique is known as endoscopic vessel harvesting (EVH), a procedure that requires a single 2 cm incision plus one or two smaller incisions of 2–3 mm in length.
+The most minimally invasive technique is known as endoscopic vessel harvesting (EVH), often described as endoscopic vein harvesting when a saphenous vein is used.
+This type of procedure requires a single 2 cm incision plus one or two smaller incisions of 2–3 mm in length.

 Each method involves carefully cutting and sealing off smaller blood vessels that branch off the main vessel conduit prior to removal from the body.
 This practice does not harm the remaining blood vessel network, which heals and maintains sufficient blood flow to the extremities, allowing the patient to return to normal function without noticeable effects.

 There is no evidence on the risk of surgical site infection and wound dehiscence when using staples or sutures to close the wound after vein graft harvesting.

 Usage

-EVH uses small incisions and specialized minimally invasive instruments to internally view, cut and seal side branches and remove the healthy blood vessel with minimal trauma to the vessel or surrounding tissues.
+Endovascular vessel harvesting (EVH) uses small incisions and specialized minimally invasive instruments to internally view, cut and seal side branches and remove the healthy blood vessel with minimal trauma to the vessel or surrounding tissues.
 In clinical studies, EVH has shown important benefits, including a reduced risk of infection and wound complications; less postoperative pain and swelling; and faster recovery with minimal scarring.
 The reduction in pain allows patients to get back on their feet and return to normal mobility much sooner, and have a reduced length of hospital stay.
 Thus they may be able to begin their cardiac rehabilitation program sooner.

 Developed in 1995, adoption of EVH accelerated in 2005 after the International Society for Minimally Invasive Cardiothoracic Surgery (ISMICS) concluded that EVH should be the standard of care for vessel harvest.
 EVH is now the de facto standard of care, and is performed at most hospitals in the United States.
 However, a 2009 study published by Dr. Renato Lopes et al. in the New England Journal of Medicine concluded that the clinical outcomes of EVH were inferior to open vessel harvesting (OVH), prompting a flurry of articles in mainstream media.
 This study was performed between 2002 and 2007.
 Some clinicians challenged the study's conclusion, while others questioned the methodology of the study.
 Other seasoned clinicians wondered if EVH adoption and practitioners' experience have affected the data, as practitioners' experiences, techniques and technologies have evolved since the study began in 2002.
 Many clinicians called for more long-term studies to be conducted.